Dinah Conyers Ruch: The power of investing in human health

 Put simply, the need couldn’t be greater.
 The pandemic has changed American life so quickly.
 The devastating effects of COVID-19 go beyond our health and include rampant unemployment, economic uncertainty and broken social safety nets.
 Investing in therapies now can improve not just our human health but also our societal outlook.
 Scientists at the Institute have long led the path from research to power a cure.
 I have seen it firsthand.
 And I am more confident than ever that the COVID-19 research today will lead to greater health tomorrow.
 I hope others will join me in supporting this important work.

 Join Dinah in supporting COVID-19 research at Sanford Burnham Prebys through our first-of-its-kind matching gift opportunity—which doubles all donations dollar-for-dollar up to $500,000.
-For more information contact Andrea Davidson at email@example.com or make a gift online.
+For more information contact Rachael McCabe at firstname.lastname@example.org or make a gift online.